 This should be an informative list that is detailed in nature.
 Rules and expectations should be thoroughly explained within the text.
-The ideal program both enforces a no-tolerance policy as well as acts as an outlet for those who may have a problem and would like to seek help.
+The ideal program both enforces a clear policy and acts as an outlet for those who may have a problem and would like to seek help.
 The term "illegal drugs" should be precisely defined in the text.

 These programs are put into action by familiarizing supervisors with the procedures.
 Be sure that all supervising staff members are knowledgeable of the drug code that is to be enforced.
-All supervisors should be comfortable with the material and readily able to answer questions pertaining to it.
+All supervisors should be comfortable with the material and able to answer questions pertaining to it.
 Supervisors should also know the signs and symptoms of drug abuse.

 After the supervising staff members are comfortable with the material, it is their task to begin educating other staff members.
-All staff members should understand the program and understand what drug rules exist as well as any details about drug testing and drug assistance that is available to them.
+All staff members should understand the program and understand what drug rules exist and any details about drug testing and drug assistance that is available to them.

-- Drug awareness day
+- Drug awareness day.

-- Written material about substances and substance abuse
+- Written material about substances and substance abuse.

-- Videos pertaining to drug use in the workplace
+- Videos pertaining to drug use in the workplace.